overshard/timelite/README.md

 ## Sponsors

 Where I work, VanNoppen Marketing (https://www.vannoppen.co/), they let me code stuff on my free time and do whatever I want with it.
+We've been in business for over 18 years, and offer the full range of marketing services (website development, app development, graphic design, PR, etc).
 If you need some custom software written or a new website check us out, we're pretty good at what we do.